streamnative/apache-pulsar-grafana-dashboard/README.md

 ## Usage

-Use this Grafana Dashboard on ... <!--on what? please provide details.-->
+Use this Grafana Dashboard on a standalone cluster.

 ### ... a Standalone Cluster
 <!--incomplete info-->